 You’ll find that many of the test and procedures are completed during the day.
 With many departments closed at night.

 There’ll be less opportunities at night for patient education.
-But also less visibility for your nursing skills.
+And also less visibility to show off the skills you learned in nursing school.

 If you pack your lunch anyway, it may not matter to you what the food options are at night.
 Besides it’s a great way to control what you eat.